 The sea battle of Leyte Gulf was the same story.
 The loss of ships and sailors was horrendous for both sides.
 That battle also saw the introduction of the Japanese kamikaze suicide bombers.
 More than 5,000 kamikaze pilots died in this gulf battle, taking down 34 ships.
 But the Japanese were not able to prevent the loss of their biggest and best warships, which meant the virtual end of the Japanese Imperial Fleet.

 These American victories on land and sea at Leyte opened the door for the landing of more than 60,000 American troops on Luzon on January 9.
 Once again, cameras recorded MacArthur walking ashore, this time to greet cheering Filipinos.
-Although the American troops met little opposition when they landed, they lost the light cruiser Columbia and the battleship Mississippi, to kamikazes, resulting in the deaths of 49 American crewmen.
+Although the American troops met little opposition when they landed, the light cruiser Columbia and the battleship Mississippi were hit by kamikazes, resulting in the deaths of 49 American crewmen.

 The initial ease of the American fighters’ first week on land was explained when they discovered the intricate defensive network of caves and tunnels that the Japanese created on Luzon.
 The intention of the caves and tunnels was to draw the Americans inland, while allowing the Japanese to avoid the initial devastating bombardment of an invasion force.
 Once Americans reached them, the Japanese fought vigorously, convinced they were directing American strength away from the Japanese homeland.
 Despite their best efforts, the Japanese lost the battle for Luzon and eventually, the battle for control over all of the Philippines.